Why is BG High? or Low? factors that affect blood glucose

 Food and Drink Consumed

-When your child eats foods containing carbohydrates (or protein, to some degree), her blood glucose will rise.
+When your child eats foods containing carbohydrates (and protein, to some degree), her blood glucose will rise.

-The goal of effective blood glucose management is to match the food bolus (insulin dose to cover food) as closely as possible to the food consumed, so that blood glucose rises as little as is reasonably possible, and returns to the target range after meals and snacks.
+The goal in managing post-meal glucose levels is to match the food bolus (insulin dose to cover food) as closely as possible to the food consumed, so that blood glucose rises as little as possible, and returns to the target range after meals and snacks.

 If your child is in a growth spurt, has entered puberty, is menstruating, is in a period of elevated stress or excitement (such as exam time, travel, or exciting visits with grandparents or to an amusement park), you may need to make adjustments to the insulin she receives, possibly giving more insulin than her body would require in non-growth, non-stress, non-hormonal times.